CTOpenData/data-visualization-guidelines/docs/_resources/resources.md

 # Resources

-This page provides access to resources on data visualization and accessibility.
+This page provides access to resources on data visualization, accessibility, and equity.

 # Data Visualization
 The resources below can help you get started visualizing open data.